boxofbox/pyatsyn/Notes.md

 BUGBIN
 * start end of residual has a blip for the sine test ?due to inaccurate phase calc at beginning & end?
+* the consequence of par_energy=True is not clearly specified in legacy code, thus it is not properly implemented.
+Band size will no longer be 25, and the energy is not output with the ats.file
+* current ats standard silently assumes 25 critical bands for noise, but this is not strictly required in the pyats environment
+* i suspect the window norm is not entirely accurate, b/c for a rectangular window it applies a non x1.0 gain change
+* equalization of the residual energy using Parseval's thereom leads to significantly quieter default noise synthesis in supercollider than is expected compared to the true residual

 OPEN Qs
 * for amp thresholding in atsa_util.py is it better to use amp_av or amp_max?
+* in the residual analysis we do not re-perform smr evaluation on the frame, but in the original CL code this was done.
+Which is correct?

 IDEAS
 * numpy-ify and add numba for every major calculation loop